seemoo-lab/openhaystack/README.md

 | [Linux HCI](Firmware/Linux_HCI) | Raspberry Pi 4 w/ Raspbian | | Should support any Linux machine. |

 ![Setup](Resources/Setup.jpg)

+## OpenHaystack Mobile
+OpenHaystack Mobile is a complete reimplementation of the OpenHaystack MacOS application for smartphones.
+The app provides the same functionality to create and track accessories and aims to increase the usability, especially for new users.
+In contrast to the MacOS application, the location reports cannot be fetched directly on the smartphone, so the app requires a proxy server hosted on Mac hardware to access the Find My network.
+The proxy server can be accessed over a network by multiple users simultaneously.

+OpenHaystack Mobile is built with the cross-platform [Flutter framework](https://flutter.dev/) and currently runs on Android and iOS.
+More information about the app and usage instructions can be found in the [openhaystack-mobile](openhaystack-mobile) folder of this repository.

 ## Authors